Unleash/unleash/README.md

 - Flexible architecture and can be hosted anywhere
 - [Docker image available](https://hub.docker.com/r/unleashorg/unleash-serve)

-[Unleash Enterprise](https://www.getunleash.io/plans) builds directly on top of the Open-Source and provides additional advanced functionality:
+**[Unleash Enterprise](https://www.getunleash.io/plans)** builds directly on top of the Open-Source and provides additional advanced functionality:

 - Project support
 - Advanced segmentation
+- Environments (unlimited)
 - Support
 - SSO (SAML 2.0, OpenID Connect, etc)
 - A Hosted offering where the Unleash team host, monitor, scale, upgrades and take full backups for your.